Using the KNL nodes

 - Quadrant (quad)

-NOTE: At HPC2N we do not yet allow the snc4 mode due to problems booting the system.
+NOTE: At HPC2N we do not yet allow the snc4 mode due to problems booting the system in that configuration.

 To select which mode the KNL shall be working in for a specific job one have to select this at batch job submission time using the --constraints option to sbatch.
 Select at most one configuration for MCDRAM and NUMA respectively.